Tahanie Aboushi: Career

 Aboushi represented a 21-year-old woman who was hospitalized after being shoved to the ground by a New York City police officer during a May 2020 Black Lives Matter protest in Brooklyn.
 Video of the incident was captured by a Newsweek reporter and quickly became viral.
 After he shoved the woman, the officer was suspended without pay and charged by the Brooklyn DA with misdemeanor assault and other offenses.
 If convicted, he faces up to one year in jail.
 Six months later, Aboushi filed a federal civil rights lawsuit against the city, the officer, the officer's supervisor who witnessed the incident, and the New York City Police Department.

 Manhattan District Attorney race

 While Aboushi had significant victories throughout her career as a civil rights attorney, she wanted the opportunity to effect system-wide change through public office.
 Aboushi announced her campaign for New York County District Attorney in January 2020.

-She ran on a platform to move the focus away from securing convictions and instead address the root causes of crime and invest in community groups to ensure that people have access to housing, health care, income, food, transportation, and utilities.
-Aboushi also proposed to end cash bail and decriminalize poverty, mental health issues, substance abuse, and sex work.

-Aboushi's race was endorsed by former gubernatorial candidate Cynthia Nixon, several New York City politicians have endorsed her, including State Assemblymember Yuh-Line Niou, New York City Public Advocate Jumaane Williams, and City Councilmember Justin Brannan.
-Progressive organizations like the Working Families Party, Citizen Action, Real Justice PAC, and the Jewish Vote and unions such as DC 37 and Unite Here!
-Local 100 also endorsed her run.

-If elected, Aboushi would have been the first woman, Muslim, and Palestinian American candidate to hold the office.
+Had she been elected, Aboushi would have been the first woman, Muslim, and Palestinian American candidate to hold the office.